• Skip to primary navigation

 • In a medium bowl, combine the dry ingredients (flour, cocoa powder, spices, baking soda, and salt).
 Set aside.

 • In the bowl of a stand mixer, combine butter and sugar.
-Cream until mixture is light and fluffy.
-Scrape down the sides of the bowl.
+Cream until mixture is light and fluffy, scraping down the sides of the bowl as necessary.

 • Once the dough has chilled, preheat your oven to 350° F. Grease a cookie pan (see note) and set aside.

-• Let cookies cool 10 minutes before glazing (see note).
+• Let cookies cool at least 10 minutes before glazing (see note).

 • Combine sifted powdered sugar and water in a small bowl.
 Mix until combined and smooth.
 Using a pastry brush, brush the top of each cookie with glaze.
 Allow the glaze to set before serving.